-Assesses emergency department (ED) utilization among commercial (18 and older) and Medicare (18 and older) health plan members through an observed-to-expected ratio.
-Plans report observed rates of ED use and a predicted rate of ED use based on the health of the member population and other factors.
+Assesses emergency department (ED) utilization among commercial (18 and older) and Medicare (18 and older) health plan members.
+Plans report observed rates of ED use and a predicted rate of ED use based on the health of the member population.
+The observed rate and expected rate is used to calculate a calibrated observed-to-expected ratio that assesses whether plans had more, the same or less emergency department visits than expected, while accounting for incremental improvements across all plans over time.
+The observed-to-expected ratio is multiplied by the emergency department visit rate across all health plans to produce a risk-standardized rate which allows for national comparison.

 Why It Matters